Ontario Highway 11: Since 2010

 while the section from Red Rock Road No. 9 to Stillwater Creek was completed in September 2019.

-On March 29, 2022, the Government of Ontario announced that it was extending its 110 km/h speed limit increase, on a trial basis, to the section of Highway 11 from north of Katrine to north of South River.

 Future

 Work is ongoing or upcoming to twin or realign the remaining 55 km of two-laned Highway 11/17 between Thunder Bay and Nipigon.
 On December 8, 2020, a $71-million contract was awarded for a mix of twinning and a new alignment for 7.9 km from Superior Shores Road south of Ouimet to south of Dorion Loop Road near Dorion.
 Construction started a few weeks earlier at the end of November.
 The project is scheduled for completion in September 2023.

 On July 11, 2022, 4 km of the new eastbound lanes opened from Ouimet Canyon Road to Superior Shores Road.
 The remainder of the eastbound lanes, from Ouimet Canyon Road to Dorion Loop Road, are scheduled to open by the end of the year.

 On April 9, 2022, the province announced a $107-million contract to twin and realign 13.2 km of Highway 11/17 from the end of the existing four lane route near Highway 587 to Pearl.
 Construction is scheduled to begin in late 2022 and be completed in 2026.